 In Oklahoma, wind farms are projected to return $1 billion USD in property taxes to counties and school districts over a 40-year period.
 Increased tax revenue has already helped the state weather the decline in the oil sector and allowed some school districts to forego state funding.
 Of course, those inclined to complain about tax credits are often then just as inclined to complain about property taxes -- no stone left unthrown -- but those who make profits off of wind turbines can't complain too much.
 In Colorado, annual payouts totaling as much as $10,000 USD per turbine meant farmers could weather falling crop prices without having to sell off land.

-Iowa got 31% of its power from wind in 2015, more than any other state, Annual lease payments of about $17 million USD helped some avoid foreclosure as they prepared for a record corn harvest that could drive receipts to a painful ten-year low.
+Iowa got 31% of its power from wind in 2015, more than any other state.
+Annual lease payments of about $17 million USD helped some avoid foreclosure as they prepared for a record corn harvest that could drive receipts to a painful ten-year low.
 Tim Hemphill, an Iowa corn and soybean farmer, gets about $20,000 USD a year for leasing land for turbines.
 Hemphill says: "A few years ago corn was $7 a bushel.
-Now my cost to raise it is $4.20 and could fall to $2.70.
+Now my cost to raise it is $4.20, and [the price] could fall to $2.70.
 It's going to break a lot of people."

 Wind, in another plus, is also keeping down power prices across much of rural America.
 In the eleven states that produce more than 7% of their power from wind, electricity prices fell 0.37% from 2008 to 2013 -- while nationwide, power prices were up 7.7% during that period.